mattgodbolt/correct-by-construction/notes.md

 * jordan mentioned "call doX then doY" -> instead doX return object with only "doY"
   - "commit" mutation? (commit pattern above)

+CppCast with Hana on C++20 talked about deprecating, making `bool` param from `const char *` etc bad Maybe look into and show this?